 Only available for independent clocks FIFO with block RAM or distributed RAM, and when using first-word fall-through.
 This option uses additional external logic to generate a more accurate data count.
-See "First-Word Fall-Through Data Count," page 57 for details.
+This feature is always enabled for common clock FIFOs with block RAM or distributed RAM and when using first-word-fall-through.
+See "First-Word Fall-Through Data Count," page 64 for details.